Collagen Benefits For Women: What To Expect From The Supplement

 For example, in one clinical trial, middle-aged women who took collagen supplements for three months experienced improved skin elasticity and hydration.

-Gonzalez also points to a scientific review of 11 studies with more than 805 participants, which found similar skin-related benefits related to supplemental collagen.*
+Gonzalez also points to a scientific review of 11 studies with more than 805 participants, which found similar skin-related benefits4 related to supplemental collagen.*

 "As women age and hit menopause, their female hormone levels of progesterone and estrogen start declining," explains Gandhi.

 When this happens, their androgen hormones also decline, sometimes leading to changes in hair texture and growth—or even hair shedding.
-However, "hair is made of keratin, a protein found in collagen," Gandhi says.
+However, "hair is made of keratin5, a protein found in collagen," Gandhi says.

 Collagen supplements provide essential amino acids to help rebuild hair while fighting free radicals that negatively affect hair or scalp health, she adds.*

-Although collagen for gut health is a new area of study, research has found a link between low collagen level and digestive health says Gonzalez.
+Although collagen for gut health is a new area of study, research has found a link between low collagen level and digestive health1 says Gonzalez.

-Meanwhile, "glycine has been shown to support the stomach lining," she adds.*
+Meanwhile, "glycine7 has been shown to support the stomach lining," she adds.*

 Are there any side effects women should be worried about?